cfengine/documentation/reference/enterprise-api-ref/cmdb-api.markdown

 * **fromEpoch** *(integer)*
   Returns configurations with epoch value greater than set in the filter.
   Epoch is the sequence number of the latest CMDB change.
-In every API list request, `most_recent_cmdb_change` will be present in the meta section, which contains the maximum epoch value among selected items.
+In every API list request, `cmdb_epoch` will be present in the meta section, which contains the maximum epoch value among selected items.
 Optional parameter.
 * **fromTime** *(timestamp)*
   Include changes performed within interval.
-Format: `YYYY-mm-dd HH:MM:SS` or `YYYY-mm-dd`
+Format: `YYYY-mm-dd HH:MM:SS` or `YYYY-mm-dd`.
+Optional parameter.
 * **toTime** *(timestamp)*
   Include changes performed within interval.
-Format: `YYYY-mm-dd HH:MM:SS` or `YYYY-mm-dd`
+Format: `YYYY-mm-dd HH:MM:SS` or `YYYY-mm-dd`.
+Optional parameter.
 * **skip** *(integer)*
   Number of results to skip for the processed query.
 The Mission Portal uses this for pagination.
 Optional parameter.
 * **limit**  *(integer)*
   Limit the number of results in the query.
+Optional parameter.
 * **hostContextInclude** *(array)*
   Includes only results that concern hosts which have all specified CFEngine contexts (class) set.
 Optional parameter.
 * **hostContextExclude** *(array)*